egcode/algorithms-datastructures-patterns/Patterns/LEETCODE/Algorithms/DynamicProgramming/Knapsack Unbounded/Combination Sum IV.md

         loop through and if (i-num >= 0) that means that this num could be part of target

+        Same as Coin Change 2 problem
+            There is an important difference between the two, the order of the loops are interchanged.

+            This problemcounts all the permutations
+            [1, 1, 2], [1,2,1] and [1, 1, 2] as different solutions to the sum of 4.

+            In the coin-change-2 problem,
+            [1, 1, 2], [1,2,1] and [1, 1, 2] are counted as one solution.

         '''
         dp=[0]*(target+1)
         dp[0]=1 # could be part of target